garrdbyrd/MonoGame-Example/dev-diary.md

 I'm kind of tempted to write a VS Code extension that just launches `mgcb-editor` at the click of a button because I can never remember what it's called.
 Maybe putting it in this file will help me remember, even though it's already in the README.

+I was thinking that each chunk would have its own background for some reason.
+Obviously it just makes way more sense to add a `Texture2D Background` to `LevelObject`.
+Parallax will be much easier.